 Planning and Budgeting Your New Business

-When starting a business there are a few mandatory steps to follow, one of which is planning and budgeting.
+When starting a new business there are a few mandatory steps to follow, one of which is planning and budgeting.
 Every business starts with an idea – where the planning stage comes into play and a financial framework that goes hand-and-hand with your business plan.
 In the start-up phase, you will need to make reasonable forecasting assumptions in order to formulate your budget and this all comes before you even register your business.

-Why your business needs a budget
+Why your new business needs a budget

 Before you make money, you need to learn how to spend it wisely.
-Your budget is the roadmap to your business.
+Your budget is the roadmap for your business.
 When you draft a budget, you’re holding yourself accountable and being realistic about goals and expectations.

 It’s one thing to say your New Years Resolution is to run more and it’s another to commit to it by tracking your progress in an app.
 For most of us, we need a plan keeping us on track.

 Me: I’m going to save money this week

 Other reasons you need a plan and a budget